Pityriasis rubra pilaris

 Exams and Tests

 Your health care provider will examine your skin.
-The diagnosis is usually made by the presence of the unique skin lesions.
-(A lesion is an abnormal area on the skin).
-Your provider may take samples (biopsies) of the affected skin to confirm the diagnosis and rule out conditions that may look like PRP.
+The diagnosis is usually made by the presence of the unique skin lesions (an abnormal area on the skin).
+Your provider may take samples (biopsies) of the affected skin to confirm the diagnosis and check for conditions that may look like PRP.

 Treatment